 IGOT, in collaboration with the Orthopaedic Trauma Institute offers one-month observership opportunities for global leaders in orthopaedics.
 The Global Scholars Program offers a unique experience for those interested to work along side our colleagues at the Zuckerburg San Francisco General Hospital, the only Level I Trauma Center in the San Francisco, Bay Area.
 IGOT has supported over 60 scholars, representing over 20 countries since 2006.
-Click the button below to learn more about the program and how to apply.
+Click to learn more about the program and how to apply.

 The Bay Area Global Health Film Festival is an annual event dedicated to raising awareness around critical global health issues.
 Combining film, panel discussions, and community engagement, IGOT unites Bay Area community organizations to inspire advocacy.